davidcarlisle/ll/en/lesson-10.md

 You can use exactly the same commands for display math mode as for inline work.
-Display math mode is set centered by default and is meant for lareger equataions that are 'part of a paragraph'.
+Display math mode is set centered by default and is meant for larger equations that are 'part of a paragraph'.
 Note that display math environments do not allow a paragraph to end within the mathematics, so you may not have blank lines within the source of the display.